 BFA and MFA thesis films may request permission to shoot at a distant location outside of the studio zone.
-Please note however that — due to the added complexity of shooting films at distant locations, the added wear-and-tear on school equipment, and the added stress placed on the crew — shooting at a distant location is approved automatically.
+Please note however that — due to the added complexity of shooting films at distant locations, the added wear-and-tear on school equipment, and the added stress placed on the crew — shooting at a distant location is not approved automatically.
 It’s a privilege that needs to be earned.

 - Why this location is essential to the success of the film.